BigWiinner/imgui-starter/README.md

 It should also log its output to a file.

 For the submission, make a branch of this repo and submit a new GitHub URL

+Application of Logger:
+        Logger works as a logger for ImGui which is used for debugging.
+        Information is logged to both the window "Game Log" and to the file debug.txt Use functions LogInfo, LogWarning, and LogError to call general information, and LogGameEvent for game specific information